 In 1961, British oil workers built the emirate’s first golf course as a side project to their pursuits in oil.
 Naturally, the environment’s ground meant that the first golf course in the country would be sand.

-Through trial and error, workers created optimum green surfaces (known as ‘browns’) by mixing the sand and oil to create putting surfaces that are slower but truer.
+Through trial and error, workers created optimum green surfaces (known as ‘browns’) by mixing the sand and oil to create golf terrain that is slower but truer.
 For fully sanded courses, golfers could even be permitted to bring Astroturf with them to avoid the feeling of continuous bunker shots.
 They were taken over by emerging green golf courses shortly afterwards, though they are an interesting alternative to standard types of golf courses.

 5. Snow/ice Courses